-- 1. Insert the tab into the recess. - 2.
-Install and tighten the mounting bolts securely.
+- 1. Insert the tab into the recess.

+- 2. Install the collars and mounting bolts.

+- 3. Tighten the mounting bolts securely.

-Make sure that the seat is locked securely in position by pulling it up lightly.
+- ► Make sure that the seat is locked securely in position by pulling it up lightly. - 4.
+Install the rear seat.